JoshuaEagan1/Diagnostic-and-Learning-Tools-for-Time-Series/README.md

 ## Diagnostic Tools

-`eacf_pic()` and `ar1.est()` are a pair of functions which will be more useful in an applied setting where you donât have the ability to know the true ARMA(p,q) order underlying a timeseries.
+`eacf_pic()` and `ar1.est()` are a pair of functions which will be more useful in an applied setting where you don't have the ability to know the true ARMA(p,q) order underlying a timeseries.

 ### eacf\_pic